dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 providing services for access control, which are used by door-cells in order to implement their access control system.

+The dCache RPM comes with a default gPlazma configuration file /etc/dcache/gplazma.conf.

+ gPlazma requires the CA- and VOMS-root-certificates, that it should use, to be present in /etc/grid-security/certificates/ and /etc/grid-security/ vomsdir respectively.
+In some cases, gPlazma requires X.509-host-certificates to be present in /etc/ grid-security/.
-The dCache RPM comes with a default gPlazma configuration file /etc/dcache/gplazma.conf; however, that configuration is intended for users with X.509 credentials.
-X.509 credentials require a certificate authority, which require considerable effort to set up.
+However, X.509 credentials require a certificate authority, which require considerable effort to set up.
 For this tutorial the certificates have been installed on our vm.

 > vi etc/dcache/gplazma.conf